IhateCreatingUserNames2/AiraHub2/Readme.md

 # AIRA Hub - Discover and BroadCast MCP tools And A2A Skills Thru the Internet

+A modular system for integrating local and remote MCP (Model Context Protocol) and A2A (Agent-to-Agent) servers with a central registry.
+This enables AI assistants like Claude Desktop, Lobe-Chat, VSCODE or any other MCP Client to discover and leverage a diverse ecosystem of tools and agents.

 [![AIRA Hub Status](https://img.shields.io/website?down_message=online&label=AIRA%20Hub%20Status&up_message=online&url=https%3A%2F%2Fairahub2.onrender.com%2Fhealth)](https://airahub2.onrender.com/status)

 **AIRA Hub (Active Instance): [https://airahub2.onrender.com/](https://airahub2.onrender.com/)**